kampta/jekyll-now/_posts/2017-1-19-Deciphering-a-puzzle-at-a-companys-hiring-webpage.md

 ---
 layout: post
 title: Deciphering a puzzle from a company's hiring page I came across
 excerpt: A friend asked me to look at a puzzle at the hiring page of a company he was applying to.
 Here is my attempt to the problem.
-Haven't seen the problem before, so I am not sure if I solved it completely, but sharing my attempt here.
+Haven't seen the problem before, so I am not sure if I solved it completely, but sharing my attempt here
 ---

 ## Information Provided